twodeadgirls/twodeadgirls.github.io/_posts/2019-09-30-dung-beetles.md

  <p>
     <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/20190930_GPS.jpg" alt="Forest" style="width:100%">
   <p>
-I am hopeful that with advances in a.i. and minaturization of technology we can study and learn to fully understand how this system works as it could be of great value to how humans ultimately navigate space.
+I am hopeful with advances in a.i. and minaturization of technology we can study and learn to fully understand how this system works as it could be of great value to how humans ultimately navigate space.
 The knowledge to identify one’s location from the light transmitted by stars would be a remarkable achievement.
-I believe in time we will be able to develop a biological system of navigation based on how these beetle navigate according to an analysis of light.
-Contrast that to the incredibly  complex technology and infrastructure we use at present to navigate - a system of satellites (currently 32 ) requiring line-of-sight with expensive optics and a hand-held reciever depending on at least the ability to connect to four satellites orbiting overhead.
+I believe in time we will be able to develop a system of navigation based on how these beetle navigate according to an analysis of light.
+Contrast that to the incredibly complex technology and infrastructure we now use to navigate - a system of satellites (currently 32 ) requiring line-of-sight with expensive optics and a hand-held recievers depending on at least the ability to connect to four satellites orbiting overhead.
  A dung beetle has sub-centimeter accuracy with the biological surface area smaller than a pin tip.

  <p>